Dr Giovanna Zinzalla, Assistant Professor in Chemical Biology/Principal Investigator (PI)

 In June 2006 she joined the School of Pharmacy, University College London (UCL) (London, UK) as a Senior Research Fellow funded by Cancer Research UK (CR UK), within the CR UK Protein-Protein Interactions Drug Discovery Research Group (unit director: Prof. David E. Thurston).
 As a co-PI of a CR UK Small Molecule Drug Discovery Initiative program she led the research aimed at discovering protein-protein inhibitors of transcriptional factors such as Hypoxia Inducible Factor 1 (HIF-1) and Signal Transducer and Activator of Transcription 3 (STAT3 ).

-In January 2012 she took up the position at the Karolinska Institute as a PI (junior Group Leader) within the Center for Advanced Cancer Therapies (ACT).
+In January 2012 she took up the position at the Karolinska Institutet as Assistant Professor in Chemical Biology and a PI (junior Group Leader) within the Center for Advanced Cancer Therapies (ACT).

 Dissecting and Manipulating Transcription Factors Networks

-I focus on how protein-protein interactions regulate the transcription factors that control cell growth and differentiation.
-My ultimate goal is to help unravel the complex networks that regulate transcription and use this knowledge for therapeutic intervention in fields such as cancer, stem cell biology, regenerative medicine, inflammation and heart disease.
-To this end my research encompasses biochemistry, biophysics and structural biology to characterise these interactions, as well as chemical approaches to developmental chemical probes that target them.
+She focuses on how protein-protein interactions regulate the transcription factors that control cell growth and differentiation.
+Her ultimate goal is to help unravel the complex networks that regulate transcription and use this knowledge for therapeutic intervention in fields such as cancer, stem cell biology, regenerative medicine, inflammation and heart disease.
+To this end her research encompasses biochemistry, biophysics and structural biology to study these interactions, as well as chemical approaches to develop chemical probes that target them.

-Currently we are working on the MYC transcription factor, which can be considered to be one of the master regulator of cell growth, proliferation and differentiation as it governs numerous cellular processes including cell survival, apoptosis and metabolism.
-MYC, like many TFs, is an intrinsically disordered proteins and working on this system also allows us to address more general questions on how intrinsically disordered proteins (IDPs) exert their functions and how they can be targeted with small molecule, which have wider implications in many areas of biology.
+Currently she is working on the MYC transcription factor, which can be considered to be one of the master regulator of cell growth, proliferation and differentiation as it governs numerous cellular processes including cell survival, apoptosis and metabolism.
+MYC, like many transcription factors, is an intrinsically disordered proteins and working on this system also allows to address more general questions on how intrinsically disordered proteins (IDPs) exert their functions and how they can be targeted with small molecule, which have wider implications in many areas of biology.

 Research collaborations (in alphabetical order)